 Taking steps to protect your identity is important.
 Here are some suggestions:

-Check to see if your current homeowner insurer includes identity theft insurance as part of your homeowner’s insurance.
-If not, you may be able to add identity theft insurance to your homeowner’s policy for a small fee or purchase a stand-alone policy from another insurer.
+Check to see if your current homeowners policy insurer includes identity theft insurance as part of your coverage.
+If not, you may be able to add identity theft insurance to your policy for a small fee or purchase a stand-alone policy from another insurer.

 As with any insurance product, make sure you understand what you are purchasing and compare the product's price, coverage and deductibles among multiple insurers.